 The Coolest Things to Do in Tokyo

 We've never been back from a bad trip to Tokyo—it's hands down one of the coolest cities in Asia, from the alleyway izakayas and high-design hotels to Shinto shrines and cosplay culture on full display in the Harajuku neighborhood.
-Here, the can't-miss things to do in Tokyo now.
+Here, the can't-miss things to do in Tokyo.

 Eat in Ebisu

 Any visit to Tokyo should include a stop at Ebisu, an old-school Tokyo alleyway packed with boisterous bars and tiny bistros.
 You’ll find wine and whisky lounges, sushi and oden shops, and our favorite spot Ebisu Yokocho for izakaya—the Japanese version of Spanish tapas—with cheap draft beers and delicious shared plates.

 Scotland may be the home of whisky, but over the last couple of decades, Japan has regularly scooped up the top international prizes.
-And while it’s not difficult to find a dram of Suntory’s Hibiki 21-Year-Old (a six-time winner at the World Whiskies Awards), it’s far more challenging to find a proper whisky-only bar.
+And while it’s not difficult to find a dram of Suntory’s Hibiki 21-Year-Old (the most awarded blended whisky in the world), it’s far more challenging to find a proper whisky-only bar.
 For an unbeatable collection of more than 300 local whiskies, hit up Zeotrope (no web) in Shinjuku.
-If it’s rare vintages you’re after, there’s Bar Highlander at the Okura Hotel or try Rock Fish in Ginza for the perfect highball.
+If it’s rare vintages you’re after, there’s the Lobby Bar at the Okura Tokyo hotel or try Rock Fish in Ginza for the perfect highball.

 RELATED: The 10 Best Hotels in Tokyo